Knauf-Group/Tableau-ext-manager/README.md

 kubectl -n infotopics scale deployment infotopics-extension-manager --replicas=1
 ```

-- Download the updated version of the product from the AFT Company Portal: https://my-appsfortableau.infotopics.com/

 - Go to “Manual product installation” and drag in the .zip file